Assistant Director Spotlight: Monique Roy – Education Program

 As a non-traditional student and life-long learner, Monique Roy truly understands the value of education and believes that it has the ability to change lives because it has changed hers.
 Monique has been involved in all aspects of education (including student, teacher, advisor, curriculum developer, certification officer and school board member), so her well-rounded perspective makes her an incredible asset to her students, and to the Graduate Programs in Education at UNE Online.

-Monique Roy is the Assistant Program Manager for the Graduate Programs in Education at UNE Online.
+Monique Roy is the Assistant Director for the Graduate Programs in Education at UNE Online.
 Monique is also a teacher in her “spare time.”
 As Monique has learned through her career, she “NEEDS that teaching piece as a part of my life.”

 Read on to learn more about Monique’s journey and her passion for education at all levels.